DIY & Crafts, Home & Garden

 2. Get your measuring on.

 Before you get to work or even buy your fabric, you’ll want to measure the offending door or window(s) to determine the amount of material you will need to make your own window draft stopper or DIY door draft stopper.
-Be sure to get a little extra; it’s always good to be prepared when you’re beginning a new project.
+Be sure to get a little extra; it’s always good to be prepared when you’re beginning a new project.3.
+Cut the fabric.

 Cut the material lengthwise first and make sure to add an extra four to five inches to the window or door width measurement.
-Cut your material eight to 10 inches tall.
+Cut your material eight to 10 inches tall.4.
+Fold and pin.

-Fold the material in half lengthwise and pin the two ends together in place.
+Fold the material in half lengthwise and pin the two ends together in place.5.
+Start sewing.

 You can use a sewing machine or go back to basics with a needle and thread.
 Sew the one long side where you have your pins placed.
-Then, sew the two short sides of your rectangle.
+Then, sew the two short sides of your rectangle.6.
+Stuff to insulate.

 Stuff your chosen form of insulation (i.e. dry beans).
-Don’t overstuff; you want your draft dodger to have a little room and flexibility.
+Don’t overstuff; you want your draft dodger to have a little room and flexibility.7.
+Sew close.

 You now know how to design a nifty draft stopper, but how about making one that’s functional and fashionable?
 Here are a few cute and creative ways to customize your window or door draft dodger — and take the craftiness up a notch.